jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 Threats Unmasked
 2021 Cyber Threat
+Intelligence Report
-Intelligence ReportForewordAccenture Cyber Threat Intelligence (Accenture CTI) has been creating relevant, actionable threat intelligence for more than 20 years.
+Accenture Cyber Threat Intelligence (Accenture CTI) has been creating relevant, actionable threat intelligence for more than 20 years.
 But the rapid pace of cyber threat evolution means that intelligence needs to be timely to be relevant.
-As a result, we are changing our annual Cyber Threatscape report to a more frequent review, to help decision makers plan and act faster.In this inaugural issue we highlight early 2021 cyber threat trends and expert perspectives on threats to the operational technology (OT) landscape.
+As a result, we are changing our annual Cyber Threatscape report to a more frequent review, to help decision makers plan and act faster.
+In this inaugural issue we highlight early
+2021 cyber threat trends and expert perspectives on threats to the operational technology (OT) landscape.
 In an era